 THE YEAR OF LOW AIRFARES IS UPON US

-No doubt, 2020 will be a banner year for consumers looking to visit Hawaii.
-Due to the long-awaited entrance of Southwest Airlines into the Hawaii market, fares are coming way down with rates that are reminiscent of the 1990s, if not even better.
-Southwest is seriously challenging the way air carriers service the skies to and from Hawaii.
-They are also presenting a competitive set to Hawaiian Airlines, who have monopolized the inter-island marketplace for the past decade or more with little or no competition.
-As a result, transpacific and inter-island airfares are plunging.
-Golfers take note: Southwest also breaks the mold on charging for bags.
+No doubt, 2020 was to have been a banner year for consumers looking to visit Hawaii due to the long-awaited entrance of Southwest Airlines into the Hawaii market.
+Prior to the Covid-19 pandemic fares were coming way down with rates that were already reminiscent of the 1990s, if not even better.
+Southwest was seriously challenging the way air carriers service the skies to and from Hawaii.
+They were also presenting a competitive set to Hawaiian Airlines, who have monopolized the inter-island marketplace for the past decade or more with little or no competition.
+As a result, transpacific and inter-island airfares have been plunging.
+We expect the fare wars to extend well into 2023, so take advantage of each sale and each mini fare war.
+GOLFERS TAKE NOTE: Southwest also breaks the mold on charging for bags.
 They offer two free bags for every passenger.
 This feature alone can mean $140 (or more) savings per-passenger on a two-island visit.